Aleyvs/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-in comparison to other schools, it shows a big difference in the percentages of passing students.
+In comparison to other schools, it shows a big difference in the percentages of passing students.
 This might affect the amount of budget the school gets assigned once the board notices the low averages.

 - How does replacing the ninth-grade scores affect the following:
     - Math and reading scores by grade